prakash189/Tomcat-Nexus-Sonarqube-Deployment-with-Role-Based-Ansible-Playbook/README.md

 ```
 ansible-galaxy init tomcat
 ```
-It will create the below directory structure for the tomcat.
+It will create the below directory structure for the tomcat in the roles directory folder.

 ```
 └── roles